-Xian Zhi
+Xian Zhi (2025 Spring Harvest)

-from €11.00
+from €9.00

 From picking to processing, every step is meticulously executed by hand.
 This exquisite green tea boasts exceptionally high quality, with a delicate flavor reminiscent of orchids and a refreshing sweetness.
 The knowledge of its production method has been carefully preserved and passed on through generations.
 Today, students at the Wuyuan Tea Academy participate in an exclusive cooperation to continue crafting this remarkable tea, ensuring its tradition lives on.